sph-mn/sph-sc-lib/readme.md

 # i-array
-a fixed size array with variable length content that makes iteration easier to code. it is used similar to a linked list. most bindings are generic macros that will work on all i-array types. i_array_add and i_array_forward go from left to right.
+a fixed size array with variable length content that makes iteration easier to code. it is used similar to a linked list. most bindings are generic macros that will work on all i-array types. i_array_add and i_array_forward go from left to right

 ## dependencies
 * the c standard library (stdlib.h)